 In a recent study, Tarnopolsky and Cupido demonstrated caffeine ingestion to potentiate muscle force production during low-frequency tetanic stimulation.

 For comparison (anecdotal evidence only) I recall finishing off a cup of Starbucks Grande coffee and then having a pre-workout drink that was loaded with caffeine.
 Within 20 minutes into my squats, I had to quit.
 I mean stop working out as I felt nauseous.
 I drink a lot of coffee but even I have my limits.

 In this instance at the moment, I do think high doses of caffeine at the time of a workout will negate the workout benefits offered by creatine.

-So Are You Really Going to Quite Drinking Coffee Because of Some Creatine and Caffeine Controversy?
+So Are You Really Going to Quit Drinking Coffee Because of Some Controversy?

 If you hear “creatine and caffeine” void each other out, that’s not true at face value.
 If you hear, ” don’t worry about it and keep drinking your coffee” that’s not really the best answer either.

 Chronic caffeine use is much more counterproductive than an occasional cup of coffee, especially when examining the ability of creatine to assist in the performance of explosive bursts of intense exercise.

 It’s not correct to use the 1996 and 2002 studies to draw a conclusion that mixing creatine and caffeine use negates the effectiveness of creatine.

 However, you can start to wonder if taking both at different times, staggering the use, would cause less potential interference.
 What isn’t known is whether habitual caffeine use has any effect on the enhancement of physical performance, stamina, or recovery offered by creatine.